 By the first due date, you need to provide me with a typed (not hand-written) one page proposal for your paper.
-This proposal must include your name, the date, the title, the full and proper citation of one paper from the primary literature that you intend to use and a brief description of your proposed paper (one paragraph) that cites that paper.
-Examine the sample proposal online to see how this is done.
+This proposal must include your name, the title, the full and proper citation of one paper from the primary literature that you intend to use and a brief description of your proposed paper (one paragraph) that cites that paper.
 See below for the proper way to format your citation.
 This proposal must not be hand-written.